Definition and Example of the Debt Avalanche Strategy

-With the debt avalanche method, your additional $150 goes toward your credit card payment because that loan has the highest interest rate.
-As a result, you pay $630 to your credit card issuer (the $480 minimum payment plus your $150 extra) monthly.
+With the debt avalanche method, the additional $150 goes toward the credit card payment because that loan has the highest interest rate.
+As a result, you pay $630 to your credit card issuer (the $480 minimum payment plus the $150 extra) monthly.

-That minimum payment goes away after you pay off the credit card, so you have even more cash flow available each month.
-The $630 you were paying to your credit card company can now go toward your personal loan.
+That minimum payment goes away after you pay off the credit card, so you have even more cash flow available on a monthly basis.
+The $630 you were paying to your credit card company can now go toward the personal loan.
 As a result, you pay $669.60 ($630 plus your required $39.60), which quickly eliminates the remaining loan balance.

-Next, you fold what you were paying on the personal loan into your additional payments, so you pay an additional $669.60 per month on your student loan.
-The total amount you send to your loan servicer is $853.34 ($669.60 plus your required $183.74).
+Next, fold what you were paying on the personal loan into your additional payments, resulting in an additional $669.60 per month on your student loan.
+The total amount you then send to the loan servicer is $853.34 ($669.60 plus the required $183.74).
 Continue the process until you are debt-free.

 The debt avalanche is an effective strategy because it focuses on interest rates.
 On most loans, a portion of each monthly payment goes toward interest charges, and the remainder reduces your loan balance.
 With high rates, you need to pay more to cover interest costs, and your payment might only make a small dent in your loan balance.
 You'll waste less money on interest by minimizing the overall interest you're paying, and your payments will work toward bringing your loan balances down.

 The debt avalanche might be a good fit if you:

 - Want to minimize your total cost of borrowing

 - Believe in the logic behind the strategy (paying as little interest as possible)

 - Have the discipline to keep paying extra on a sizeable debt for an extended period without the satisfaction of seeing it paid off quickly

 - Don’t need positive reinforcement frequently (or early in the process)